How to Relieve Joint Pain at Night

-Stretching is a really effective way to relieve arthritis pain at night.
+Stretching is a really effective way to relieve joint pain at night.
 If the pain affects the hands, try knitting to mobilize the fingers.

-To increase your day to day well being, and above all, relieve nocturnal joint pain, follow these simple tips.
+To increase your day-to-day well being, and above all, help relieve joint pain at night, follow these simple tips.

 1. Why is joint pain more intense at night?

 During the day, you’re moving around, picking up things, climbing stairs, you’re in motion…